-- 1) Implement the policies and decisions of the governing body relating to emergency management. - 2) Organize the emergency management program and identify personnel, equipment, and facility needs. - 3) Assign emergency management program tasks to departments and agencies. - 4) Ensure that departments and agencies participate in emergency planning, training, and exercise activities. - 5) Coordinate the operational response of local emergency services. - 6) Coordinate activation of the TTUHSCEP EOC and supervise its operation.
+- 1) implement the policies and decisions of the governing body relating to emergency management. - 2) organize the emergency management program and identify personnel, equipment, and facility needs. - 3) assign emergency management program tasks to departments and agencies. - 4) ensure that departments and agencies participate in emergency planning, training, and exercise activities. - 5) coordinate the operational response of local emergency services. - 6) coordinate activation of the TTUHSCEP EOC and supervise its operation.

-During an emergency, the Safety Services Department Coordinator will serve as the contact for the department and maintain the operations of the office until the emergency has been resolved.
+During an emergency, the Senior Director of Safety Services will serve as the contact for the department and maintain the operations of the office until the emergency has been resolved.

-- c.
-The TTUSEMC (System) will: - Serve as the staff advisor to the TTUS Chancellor, the TTUHSCEP President, and TTUHSCEP Emergency Management Coordinator on emergency management matters.
-May also advise the TTUHSCEP President in the absence of the TTUHSCEP Emergency Management Coordinator. - 2) Keep the TTUS Chancellor and the TTUHSC President (in the absence of the TTUHSC Emergency Management Coordinator) appraised of preparedness status and emergency management needs. - 3) Assist in coordination (as necessary or appropriate) of local planning and preparedness activities with the CEP and EPCT as well as other appropriate officials and maintain this plan. - 4) Arrange appropriate training for local emergency management personnel and emergency responders. - 5) Coordinate with the TTUHSCEMC and/or the TTUHSCEP EMC periodic emergency drills and exercises to test the plan and training. - 6) Coordinate the activation and management of the TTUHSCEP EOC with the TTUHSCEP President and the TTUHSCEP EMC, develop procedures for its operation, and conduct training for those who staff it. - 7) Coordinate activation the TTUHSCEP EOC when required. - 8) Perform regular liaison with the state emergency management staff and local emergency management personnel.
+c.
+TTUSEMC (System) will:

+- 1) Serve as the staff advisor to the TTUS Chancellor, the TTUHSC El Paso President, and TTUHSC El Paso Emergency Management Coordinator on emergency management matters.
+May also advise the TTUHSC El Paso President in the absence of the TTUHSC El Paso Emergency Management Coordinator. - 2) Keep the TTUS Chancellor and the TTUHSC President (in the absence of the TTUHSC Emergency Management Coordinator) apprised of preparedness status and emergency management needs. - 3) Assist in coordination (as necessary or appropriate) of local planning and preparedness activities with the CEP and EPCT, as well as other appropriate officials and maintain this plan. - 4) Arrange appropriate training for local emergency management personnel and emergency responders. - 5) Coordinate with the TTUHSCEMC and/or the TTUHSC EI Paso EMC periodic emergency drills and exercises to test the plan and training.

+- 6) Coordinate the activation and management of the TTUHSC EI Paso EOC with the TTUHSCEP President and the TTUHSCEP EMC, develop procedures for its operation, and conduct training for those who staff it. - 7) Coordinate activation of the TTUHSCEP EOC when required. - 8) Serve as the liaison between the state emergency management staff and local emergency management personnel.